-Personal loan myths like this come from the experience of borrowers who get trapped in high interest of many quick cash loans, who believe that these are the only types of loans available for them.
-However, not all types of loans in the Philippines come with high interest rates.
+Personal loan myths like this come from the experience of borrowers who get trapped in high interest of many quick easy loans, who believe that these are the only types of loans available for them.
+However, not all types of loans in the Philippines come with high-interest rates.

 Interest rates on personal loans from government agencies and banks, for example, are as low as 10% per annum.
 To find personal loans with low interest rates, you have to do some research and compare rates online.
 It also helps to work on having a good credit score, which will raise your chance of qualifying for low interest rates on personal loans in the future.

 One of the reasons Filipinos don’t push through their personal loan application is the misconception that it takes a lot of time, paperwork, and effort.
 On the contrary, private and online lenders require minimal documents for borrowers.
 Usually, these lenders require just a valid ID and/or proof of stable income.

 Although banks and government agencies are stricter than other types of lenders when it comes to requirements, the documents they require could be something you already have on hand or documents that banks can conveniently request from your employer, such as the certificate of employment.